rishabhmalhotra/personalwebsite/README.md

 The site is designed to be served as static files.
 Any web server or CDN can host it:

 1. Build the project (when build system is implemented)
-2. Upload contents to your web server
+2. We can upload contents to our web server
-3. Ensure proper MIME types for all assets
+3. Need to ensure proper MIME types for all assets

-### GitHub Pages Deployment
+### Sample GitHub Pages Deployment [This site is hosted on a custom domain but in case you want to fork it]

 ```bash
 # Push to gh-pages branch